 Somerset gives green light to Recycle More

 Approval has been given to the new Recycle More weekly kerbside collections that are planned to take the dozen existing materials, including food, and add plastic pots, tubs and trays – long urged by many Somerset residents – as well as household batteries and small electrical items.

 Taking extra materials each week will see recycling rates jump and result in thousands of tonnes less rubbish, which will be collected every three weeks when Recycle More is rolled out across the county in several phases.

 After all six Somerset councils separately and overwhelmingly endorsed Recycle More, Somerset Waste Partnership’s governing Board of two councillors from each of those same local authorities – five districts and the county council – unanimously gave it the green light.

 Using a range of new vehicles to suit Somerset’s varied conditions and take all materials at one time, including the growing “internet avalanche” of cardboard, Recycle More is planned to collect the light but bulky plastic food packaging in a tough new base-weighted store-flat bag.

-Backed by a comprehensive communications campaign, with a planned collection reminder app for smartphones, Recycle More is expected to recycle almost 13,000 extra tonnes of materials now being landfilled each year, cut rubbish levels significantly, and could save, after initial costs, £1.7 million annually.
+Backed by a comprehensive communications campaign, with a planned collection reminder app for smartphones, Recycle More is expected to recycle almost 13,000 extra tonnes of materials now being landfilled each year, cut rubbish levels significantly, and save money that can fund other essential services.